BinaryDefense/YaraMemoryScanner/README.md

 ## Contributing

-To contribute to the original project, send an email to brandon.george at binarydefense dot com
+Send an email to brandon.george at binarydefense dot com

 ## Authors